 I’ll admit that in the beginning, I was that teacher.
 However, I have since discovered that kids catch on to rounding much faster when using number lines.
-I’m not opposed to teaching rounding with other methods – I just choose not to build my foundation on them.
-I am a firm believer of teaching multiple approaches to any skill.
-We all learn differently and one approach may resonate with a student more than another.
+I’m not opposed to teaching rounding with other methods – I choose not to build my foundation on them.
+I am a firm believer in teaching multiple approaches to any skill.
+We all learn differently, and one approach may resonate with a student more than another.

 Number lines…